ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Framework

 \subsection{Implementation details}

-For $E_v$, we use the 50-layer ResNet \cite{he2016deep} to encode image to domain attribute-specific features of $2048$ dimensions.
-One fully-connected layer ($C$) is connected to $E_v$ for classification output.
-For $E_a$, it consists of two fully-connected layers and takes both attributes and noise as inputs.
+For $E_v$, it consists of one $4\times 4$ stride $1$ convolution layer, six $4\times 4$ stride $2$ convolution layers, one $2 \times 2$ convolution layer for domain attribute-specific features output.
+One $1 \times 1$ convolution layer ($C$) is connected to $E_v$ for classification output.
+For $E_a$, it shares a almost the same network architecture of $E_v$ except for the first convolution layer which takes attributes and noise as inputs.
 For discriminator $D_{s}$, it consists of two fully-connected layers as \cite{xian2018feature}.
 For domain discriminator $D_d$, we use PatchGANs \cite{isola2016image} that consists of six $4\times 4$ stride $2$ convolution layers, and two separated convolution layers for discrimination output and domain-specific feature prediction.
-For $E_i$, it has one $7\times 7$ stride $1$ convolution layer, two stride $4\times 4$ $2$ convolution layers and $16$ residual blocks \cite{he2016deep}.
-For generator $G$, it first adds domain attribute-specific features to domain-invariant features from encoder $E_i$ with Adaptive Instance Normalization (AdaIN) \cite{huang2018multimodal}.
-Then the combined feature is input to $16$ residual blocks, two $5\times 5$ stride $2$ deconvolution layers and one $7\times 7$ stride $1$ convolution layer.
+For $E_i$, it has one $7\times 7$ stride $1$ convolution layer, two $4\times 4$ stride $2$ convolution layers and $3$ residual blocks \cite{he2016deep}.
+For generator $G$, it first processes the domain attribute-specific features through a fully-connected layer and adds it to domain-invariant features from encoder $E_i$.
+Then the combined feature is input to $3$ residual blocks, two $3\times 3$ stride $2$ deconvolution layers and one $7\times 7$ stride $1$ convolution layer.
+Specifically, we utilize the WGAN-GP \cite{gulrajani2017improved} to stablize our GAN training process.
+Our code is publicly available at \url{https://github.com/linjx-ustc1106/ZstGAN-PyTorch}.

 For all experiments, we resize the images to $128\times 128$ resolution as inputs.
 The dimension of domain-specific features is set to $2048$.
 The dimension of $z$ is set to $312$.
-We set the weight parameters $\lambda_{c}=1$, $\lambda_{r}=1$ and $\lambda_{m}=50$ for CUB experiments and $\lambda_{m}=200$ for FLO experiments.
+We set the weight parameters $\lambda_{c}=1$, $\lambda_{r}=1$ and $\lambda_{m}=10$.
 We train our networks using Adam \cite{kingma2014adam} with learning rate of $0.0001$.
 For all experiments, we train models with a learning rate of $0.0001$ in the first $100000$ iterations and linearly decay the learning every $1000$ iteration.